 The statute of limitations is quite strict, but there are instances where you can still recover pain and suffering damages.
 One of the instances is if you were a minor at the time of the injury.
 In this case, the three-year deadline does begin until you turn eighteen.
 If you have missed the statute of limitations, talk to a personal injury lawyer about the details of your case.

 When to Hire a Pain and Suffering Lawyer

 Recovering damages on your own after sustaining severe injuries can be mentally stressful and emotionally draining.
 Choosing the right pain and suffering lawyer can give you peace of mind and aid in your recovery process.

-After your accident, you may recover compensation for physical damages, but that doesn’t account for the hardships you’ve encountered in the form of pain and suffering.
-If you believe you deserve additional compensation, consider hiring a pain and suffering attorney in the Boston area.
+After your accident, you may recover compensation for physical damages, but that doesn't account for the hardships you've encountered in the form of pain and suffering.
+If you believe you deserve additional compensation, consider hiring a personal injury attorney in the Boston area.